 2. Improved Content Health, Findability, and Scalability

-A strong knowledge management strategy will account for content health, findability, and scalability at once.
-It will help organizations:
+A strong knowledge management strategy should account for content health, findability, and scalability at once.
+This will help your organization:

 - Automate the ongoing health and completeness of knowledge with automated analysis and optimization

 - Bring content to internal and external customers proactively

 - Encourage adoption, collaboration, and engagement, making the body of knowledge better

 Today, the name of the game is contextually relevant content that comes to your customers—both internal and external.

 An agent who picks up the phone already equipped with the customer’s issue, viewing history, and so on is that much closer to a solution.
 That’s a win for the customer.